rubys/bootstrap/bylaws.md

 may from time to time approve consistent with and in furtherance of the Purpose.

 ### Section 1.5 Nonprofit Status
-- a) The Foundation is organized and shall be operated as a non-stock, not for profit membership corporation organized under the General Corporation Law of Delaware.
+- a) The $FOUNDATION is organized and shall be operated as a non-stock, not for profit membership corporation organized under the General Corporation Law of Delaware.
-- b) The Board may, in its sole discretion, elect to seek exemption from Federal taxation for the Foundation pursuant to Section 501(a) of the Internal Revenue Code of 1986, as amended
+- b) The Board may, in its sole discretion, elect to seek exemption from Federal taxation for the $FOUNDATION pursuant to Section 501(a) of the Internal Revenue Code of 1986, as amended
 - hereinafter, the "Code").
-In the event that such exemption is sought and until such time, if ever, as such exemption is denied or lost, the Foundation shall not knowingly engage directly or indirectly in any activity that it believes would be likely to invalidate its status as an organization exempt from federal income taxation under Section 501(a) of the Code as an organization described in Section 501(c)(6) of the Code.
+In the event that such exemption is sought and until such time, if ever, as such exemption is denied or lost, the $FOUNDATION shall not knowingly engage directly or indirectly in any activity that it believes would be likely to invalidate its status as an organization exempt from federal income taxation under Section 501(a) of the Code as an organization described in Section 501(c)(6) of the Code.
 All references to the Code contained herein are